Super Formula Championship: Background

 In Japan, touring and sports car racing was very popular throughout the 1960s.
 The Japanese Grand Prix was originally held as an event for touring and sports cars, and was immediately established as the largest motor racing event in the country during its original run between 1963 and 1969.
 On the other hand, formula car racing had a more difficult time being established in the nation's motorsport landscape.
 The inaugural JAF Grand Prix at Fuji Speedway in 1969 was Japan's first major single-seater race.
 And in 1971, the Japanese Grand Prix was reformatted into an event centered around formula car racing.
 Neither event managed to be as popular with spectators as the Japanese Grand Prix was during its time as a sports car race.

 All-Japan Formula 2000 (1973–1977)

 In 1973, the Japan Automobile Federation established the All-Japan Formula 2000 Championship as the first top-level formula racing series in Japan, to promote the sport of formula car racing in the country.
 The series was based on the European Formula Two Championship.
-But unlike European F2, which only allowed the use of racing engines based on mass production models, the JAF approved the use of purpose-built racing engines from manufacturers such as Mitsubishi Motors.
+But unlike European F2, which only allowed the use of racing engines based on mass production models, the JAF approved the use of purpose-built racing engines from manufacturers such as Mitsubishi Motors and BMW.
+Initially, cars built by British March Engineering dominated the series, but their local partners Nova Engineering developed their own car, inspired by the March.
+The Nova 02 was succeeeded by the 512 and the 522.
+In 1977, Kojima Engineering entered the fray with their F1-based 008 design.
+Nonetheless the March racers remained competitive and filled most of the starting fields, with other teams also depending on cars from Surtees and Chevron.

+Two lower-tier feeder series served to give young talent a start and to provide a broader base for formula racing in the country: FL500 (also known as FJ360) used kei car engines, while the larger FJ1300 class was close to European Formula Three racing.